Wraithseer/DynamicStats/README.txt

 -Major Gallop 30%, multiplicative
 -Gifted Raider CP 10%, multiplicative (additive with Major Gallop) Assumer global cap of 300% is unreachable
-This calculation does not account for ~20% additional speed burst that is gained for ~1s on sprint button press and is ment not to measure actual traversal speed but to display hidden game stats.
+This calculation does not account for ~20% additional speed burst that is gained for ~1s on sprint button press and is ment not to measure actual traversal speed but to display hidden game stats

 Planned fixes and features
 1. Change format of capped values (CHD, non-mounted MS) to dispaly value over cap (e.g. red 125%+6%)